 If you are on a budget, Yoho Hostel is the our number one recommendation in terms of low rates and awesome benefits – like getting discounts on tours and being able to watch The Sound of Music every night in their comfortable lounge.

 For those wanting their own apartment, AirBnB is always a good idea.
-For a hotel room, Booking.com is a great site to search for one.
-My husband and I snagged a hotel room at Mecure Salzburg Central (which was actually not very central), but we got a good deal and enjoyed the stay in our clean, modern and comfortable room.
+For a hotel room, we used this Booking.com link to search for one.
+My husband and I snagged a hotel room at Mecure Salzburg Central, and enjoyed the stay in our clean, modern and comfortable room.

 Recommended Places to Eat:

 220 Grad – Rated as one of the best breakfast spots in Salzburg, and known for their exceptional coffee, a reservation is a must to get a table at this popular restaurant.
 A yummy scrambled egg dish with a Brazilian espresso or Indonesian latte may just make your day.

 Afro Cafe – This is a stylish and alternative cafe that happens to be affiliated with Red Bull.
 Decorated in African decorations and designs, Afro Cafe has amazing breakfasts.
 The “Breakfast for Two” includes yogurt with fruit, croissants, couscous with figs, and a cheese platter that is quite delicious.
 Plus, their rooibos Mombassa tea made with lemongrass, elderberries and herbs is (according to Undine) ‘’to die for.’’
 Watch out: A reservation is a must to get a table at this popular place!